STAT545-UBC-hw-2018-19/hw02-zeeva85/README.md

 About me
 --------

-My name is **Seevasant (Seeva) Indran**.
+My name is **Seevasant Indran**.
 I am from Kuala lumpur, Malaysia :malaysia:.
 I came to Vancouver in September 2017 to pursue a Masters in **Genome Science and Technology (GSAT)**.
 I did my undergraduate in Melbourne, Australia.
 I have previously worked on projects exploring bacteriophages associated _Helicobacter pylori_ genetic plasticity and their association in Gastric cancer at the Marshall center and Intergrin mechanotransduction in Mesenchymal Stem cell at the Tissue Engineering Group, University of Malaya.

 If you are interested, my publications are below:-